Multiple Musculoskeletal Trauma

-Once the polytrauma patient has recovered from their injury and subsequent surgeries, they may be very limited in their mobility and may have a significant weight-bearing restriction on multiple extremities.
-Many of these patients need admission to a skilled nursing facility to allow for some healing before being able to participate in a more aggressive rehabilitation program.
+Once the polytrauma patient has recovered from their injury and subsequent surgeries, they may be very limited in their mobility.
+They may have a significant weight-bearing restriction on multiple extremities.
+Many of these patients need admission to a skilled nursing facility to allow for some healing before participating in a more aggressive rehabilitation program.
 The initial rehab goals may need to be scaled back because of atrophy and impaired nutritional status.

 Polytrauma patients that have suffered a traumatic brain injury can be particularly challenging.
 In the acute phase after their injury, they may be confused and unable to participate in rehabilitation.
-Depending on the severity of their injury, they may then recover somewhat but still have difficulty with more complex tasks and short term memory.
-The situation can be very difficult when it comes to weight-bearing restrictions or precautions for a range of motion have been imposed because the patients often attempt to get out of bed, unaware of the extent of their injuries.
+Depending on the severity of their injury, they may recover somewhat but still have difficulty with more complex tasks and short-term memory.
+The situation can be complicated when it comes to weight-bearing restrictions, or precautions for a range of motion have been imposed because the patients often attempt to get out of bed, unaware of the extent of their injuries.
 Traumatic brain injury is also associated with heterotopic ossification, in which injured muscle and soft tissue turn to bone.
-This can greatly impact range of motion exercises, especially when it involves areas around the joint.
-Close follow up and observation is necessary to detect this complication.
+This can greatly impact a range of motion exercises, especially when it involves areas around the joint.
+Close follow-up and observation are necessary to detect this complication.